koddr/goodshare.js/README.md

 - `data-description` redefines `meta[name="description"]`
 - `data-image` redefines `link[rel="apple-touch-icon"]`

-> Note: Please keep in mind, not all social networks support all of them data attributes!

 ### Dynamically update

 If you want to dynamically update the data that will be used for share.
-You can call a method `Goodshare.reNewAllInstance()` that will update data in goodshare providers instance and update `EventListeners`.
+You can call a method `reNewAllInstance()` that will update data in goodshare providers instance and update `EventListeners`.

-> Note: For example, you have a widget to share content that generates images for sharing based on selected items or other user actions.

 ```js
 // Update all data